XLabCU/jupyterlite-testing/content/getting-started-tutorial.md

 ## What Just Happened?

-When you clicked the red link [[getting-started-tutorial]] from the start page, this system:
+When you clicked the red link [[questions-I-have-about-dh]] from the start page, this system:

 1. **Detected a broken link** (shown in red)
 2. **Created a new file** when you clicked it
 3. **Established a connection** between the start page and this tutorial

 This is **non-linear thinking** in action - the foundation of both digital humanities methodology and personal knowledge management.
+(And note that the link on _this_ page, now that you created that particular note, is blue showing that the page exists.)

 ## Your Digital Workspace